mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Check: Difficult (10+) Awareness check (1D x 10 seconds, PSI) PSI Cost: Amount healed

 Teleportation Teleportation is a talent that allows effectively instantaneous movement from one point to another point, without regard to intervening matter.
-Psionic teleportation is limited to the movement of the teleported Traveller’s body and (for highly skilled teleports) their clothing and equipment.
+Psionic teleportation is limited to the movement of the teleported Traveller's body and (for highly skilled teleports) their clothing and equipment.

 Check: Average (8+) Teleportation check (1D seconds, PSI) Reach: Distant PSI Cost: 2